ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

+(
+TODO
+Rewrite the sectioning to not be pros/cons signed/unsigned since there is too much repetition.
+Instead describe one use-case / concept at the time and evaluate the consequences with signed and unsigned integers together.
+This makes it easier to place considerations that doesn't fit neatly into a pro or con for either of them, such as the `auto mid = (low + high) / 2`  discussion in [25](https://graphitemaster.github.io/aau#computing-indices-with-signed-arithmetic-is-safer), and others in the same text.
+)

 A signed integer type is one that can represent both positive and negative numbers, and zero.
 An unsigned integer is one that can only represent positive numbers, including zero.
 The purpose for this note is to explore the pros and cons of using each in cases where it is not obvious, such as for sizes and indexing.